kentaro/marx/README.md

 #### Paragraph

-Suzumi only supports paragraph as a block of sentences.
+Marx only supports paragraph as a block of sentences.
 That is, it doesn't support line breaking signified by `<br>` tag in HTML.
 Which is because line breaking is unnecessary for paragraph writing.

 ```
 Vladimir Vladimirovich Nabokov was a Russian-American novelist and entomologist.
 His first nine novels were in Russian, but he achieved international prominence after he began writing English prose.